-If you are looking for a root canal expert in Miami, contact our office.
+If you are looking for a root canal expert in Kendall, contact our office.
 Endodontists are committed to saving teeth.
 Please do not have a dentist pull your tooth because a root canal sounds painful.
 It does not hurt and the root canal will relieve the pain you are in right now.

 What Is the Difference Between a Dentist and an Endodontist?

 Endodontists are dentists who have two to three additional years of training in treating the soft tissue inside teeth.
 In their endodontic residency, dentists study microscopic surgery and the treatment of pupal diseases.
 You may not always need the expertise of a root canal specialist, but it does not hurt to have a root canal specialist try to save your tooth.
 Natural teeth always function better than bridges or partial dentures.

 Endodontists have far more experience performing root canals from their residency and at their practice than dentists have, so they are generally more adept.
 You will probably spend less time in the chair, although general dentists are usually adept at performing simple root canals.
 Some dentists choose not to perform root canals, so they refer all of their root canal patients to endodontists.
 In other cases, the dentist refers patients who need root canals in molars or present a complex situation.
 Our doctor’s goal is to be known as the best endodontist in Kendall by offering patients the best possible outcome.

 Endodontists save teeth.
 Their advanced training enables them to perform root canals that dentists may not want to tackle.
 Endodontists typically have more advanced equipment for diagnosing and performing root canals since the procedure constitutes such a large portion of their practice.
 Some root canal specialists perform the procedure dozens of times each week.